FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Psoriasis

 There are several potential treatments for psoriasis, although none of these treatments is a complete cure for the condition.
-One of the more commonly used treatments that have been shown to help people with psoriasis is light therapy using ultraviolet light.
+One of the more commonly used treatments that have been shown to help people with psoriasis is a light therapy using ultraviolet light.
 The wavelengths of this high-energy form of light therapy reduce the overgrowth of skin cells and improve psoriasis symptoms in the areas that are treated.

 Red light therapy can be used by people who have psoriasis but is more likely to improve symptoms of pain and irritation of the skin rather than actually improve the skin lesions themselves.
 The inflammation and irritation that they cause, however, may be reduced by using red light therapy.